Home Sensor cleaning Infrared

 Auto and self cleaning sensor:

-self cleaning sensors which mean that everytime you replace the
+cleaning sensors which mean that every time you replace the lens, or

 Cost: